saleemraka/aws-lamp-terraform/README.md

 Now, ssh to the ec2 instance of the webserver

-## Connect to mysql rds instance via ec2
+Connect to rds instance via ec2

 mysql -h <db_server_address> -P 3306 -u myuser -p
 #create table and insert data
 USE mydb;